JenniferFariasRodrigues/bank/README.md

 $ git clone https://github.com/JenniferFariasRodrigues/pyyne-challenge-bank.git

 # Access on Eclipse IDE
-On the IDE Eclipse select the option "Import projects from system"
+On the IDE Eclipse select the option "Import projects from system" and select the project on folder.

 # Choose folder in IDE and run the project
 Click on  "main_application" folder and choose "Main.java" class.
 Click on "Run" in the Window.

-# Run unit tests
+# Run unit tests on Eclipse IDE
 On a project folder(pyyne_bank_challenge) Click on "Run" and after in " Run as".
 Select the option "JUnit Test".